ovh/docs/pages/platform/kubernetes-k8s/installing-helm/guide.en-us.md

 This tutorial assumes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
 If you want to know more on those topics, please look at the [OVHcloud Managed Kubernetes Service Quickstart](../deploying-hello-world/).

-We are assuming that you have the `KUBECONFIG` environment variable pointing to your KubeCtl configuration file, as described in the Quickstarter.
+We are assuming that you have the `KUBECONFIG` environment variable pointing to your kubectl configuration file, as described in the Quickstarter.
 If that's not the case, you can use the `--kubeconfig [LOCATION_OF_CONFIG_FILE]` option in both `kubectl` and `helm` calls.

 ## Helm concepts